maicongunner/upload-ai-nlw/README.md

 $ pnpm or npm or yarn run dev
 ```

-## :wrench: To install and run the frontend project
+## To install and run the frontend web

 ```bash
 # clone the project: